Shayaan-Azeem/shayaan-v3/content/README.md

 ## Frontmatter Format

-Each `.mdx` file should include frontmatter with these fields:
+Each `.mdx` or `.md` file should include frontmatter with these fields:

 ```yaml
 ---